 Timed-entry tickets and advance reservations are becoming increasingly popular throughout Europe, as popular sights grapple with growing crowds.
 More than ever, it's worth considering booking advance tickets — especially in peak season — for some of London's top sights: the Churchill War Rooms, Houses of Parliament, St. Paul's Cathedral, Tower of London, London Eye, any West End play you're set on seeing, and the newest addition inside Westminster Abbey, the Queen's Diamond Jubilee Galleries (which offers nice views of the nave and a small museum with objects from royal ceremonies).
 Beyond London, it's also good to book ahead for visits to Stonehenge, Tintagel Castle, the Lennon and McCartney homes in Liverpool, and any Edinburgh Festival performances.

 The big transportation news in London is the construction of the first new underground line since 1999: the 73-mile long Elizabeth line, a.k.a.
 Crossrail, which promises to relieve congestion on some of London's main Tube lines, while providing a faster public-transit option to Heathrow Airport.
 This year travelers will see plenty of construction underway, but no new trains — the project's completion has been pushed back (again) to next year.
-And a promised improvement in international train travel — direct Eurostar train service from Amsterdam to London — is also delayed beyond 2020.
-(Until then, travelers need to change in Brussels for passport control.)
-At least travelers going in the other direction, from London to Amsterdam, do already have direct-train options (three direct trains per day).
+And a promised improvement in international train travel — direct Eurostar train service from Amsterdam to London — plans to begin service on April 30.
+On about three departures per day, travelers won't need to connect in Brussels in the London-bound direction.
+Tickets are on sale now for some departures.

 Elsewhere in England, several big sights are undergoing changes.
 At Canterbury Cathedral — the mother church of the worldwide Anglican Communion — a new welcome center complex, with an info desk and viewing gallery, is set to open this spring.
 But in 2020, visitors are still likely to see scaffolding and some missing stained glass, as the church's multiyear structural restoration isn't due to wrap up till next year.